lucasschott/RL_analysis/Studies/Study_3/README.md

-Study 3: score according to the number of dimensions
+Study 3: Number of dimensions of the environment
 ----------------------------------------------------

 In this study we analyze the influence of the number of dimensions in